What is Glacier 3000?

 This is how you enjoy the snow at Glacier 3000 in winter:

-- There’s a snowpark for freestyle skiing and snowboarding, open from October to May (the exact dates depend on weather and snow conditions).
-Visitors can join free training sessions in the avalanche training center.
+- There’s a snowpark for freestyle skiing and snowboarding, usually open from November to April (the exact dates depend on weather and snow conditions).

 - Cross-country skiing is possible too.